Action as a Means of Perfection

 Our concept of time is immediate, but this is not how nature works.
 We do something and expect to see a return of some sort immediately or in the very near future.
 Adding anxiety to misunderstanding decreases clarity further.

 If we have done something the best we could, what is the need to be concerned about the result at all?
 Whether it turns out one way or another, we could not have done better, and this allows us to move on to the next thing that needs our whole-hearted attention again.
 Not doing the best that could be done is the main reason for anxiety, as we look to the impending result thinking we could or should have done something better in order to have seen a different outcome.
-Why is it that we do not do the best we possibly can with all of our actions?
+Why is it that we do not do the best we possibly can with all our actions?

 Also, doing the very best in all that needs to be done leaves no room for thought interference.
 When something very important needs to be done, we do precisely this—we concentrate by not letting unwanted thoughts interfere and give all our energies to the task on hand till the way to do it excellently is revealed.

 All forms of expression or action (thought, feeling, communication and physical action) are thought manifested.
 We get another opportunity to see our thoughts by facing our actions and their results.
 When we learn to look within while doing what needs to be done, we will face a quiet mind, as thought will have been observed all along; this itself prevents its interference in action.
 All accomplishments, too, start with thought and then take shape physically.
 The artist, painter, writer, engineer or gardener first sees what needs to be done in thought and then brings the inner thought to physical view.
-Objectivizing thought does not change thought, it just gives shape externally to what is already present internally—both of these being vitally connected and therefore one and the same thing.
+Objectivizing thought does not change thought, it just gives shape externally to what is already present internally—both being vitally connected and therefore one and the same thing.
 The waters of two vitally connected streams are not different from each other; neither is the air in two adjoining rooms.

 Thought stems from understanding and this understanding is at the very heart of a person—that which actually responds to life.
 What we call intellectual understanding is a concession for our laziness to bring into life what the intellect knows is best.
 It is a lack of will, because the will or heart is wedded to other things.
 We never confront this and use excuse and blame to cover our own inadequacy.